 - Describe and upload asset data models

-- Upload data of custom data types for custom handling in MindSphere
+- Upload data of custom data types for custom handling

 The manager of a wind farm wants to collect sensor data of a wind turbine.
 A developer implements a field application (agent) which collects the sensor data.
 The agent uses the MindConnect API for uploading the data to MindSphere.